ka215/ambient/README.md

 to register the path to the folder where the local PC media is stored as a symbolic link (if the folder name contains spaces, escape them with a backslash).
 2. Update the file path specification of the file property in the playlist JSON media data to use the path via the symbolic link, for example, `nzk/friends.aac`.

-Furthermore, the feature to mount the existing media directory to the Ambient side via symbolic links will be added to the Ambient options menu soon (as issuing commands every time can be cumbersome).
+In version 1.1.0 of Ambient, the ability to mount an existing media directory on the Ambient side via a symbolic link was added to the "Options" menu.
+We recommend using this feature when creating symbolic links.

 ### Loading the Playlist on the Ambient Side